yashag/word-counter-service/README.md

 #### Database client

 I was considering either *node-sqlite3* or *better-sqlite3*.
 True to its name *better-sqlite3* seemed like the more user-friendly version and according to them, it benchmarks better performance-wise.
-It is synchronous,  however, and I had felt that *sqlite3* asynchronous architecture would allow me to leverage my disregard for insertion order better.
-Also, there is a lack of proper documentation and support as it is, so I preferred to follow a more supported project;
+It is synchronous,  however, and I had felt that *sqlite3* asynchronous architecture would allow me to leverage my disregard for insertion order better as.
+Also, there is a lack of proper documentation and support as it is, so I preferred to follow a more supported project.